 |David Kevin Lamb|

-Currently the Director of Music and Organist for the First United Methodist Church in Columbus, Indiana, former church music leadership positions include churches in Bloomington, Columbus, Jeffersonville, New Albany, and Seymour in Indiana, and in Louisville, KY.
-In 2003 (and again in 2004), he was honored to be selected to perform as the Conference Organist for the South Indiana Annual Conference of the United Methodist Church, and he has presented guest organ recitals in Arkansas, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Kentucky, Louisiana, Massachusetts, Michigan, Minnesota, Missouri, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Washington, West Virginia, Wisconsin, and Washington, D.C.
-Concert engagements in Europe have included presentations in Great Britain, Germany, Austria, and, most recently in 2006 & 2008, recitals in France playing the historic Cavaille-Coll organs at the historic churches of St. Augustin and La Trinite in Paris and also the recently refurbished VonBeckerath Organ in the American Church in Paris.
-Concert engagements in 2013 include appearances in Indiana, Kentucky, Michigan, and New York.
+Currently completing his 18th year of music leadership at the First United Methodist Church in Columbus, Indiana, Dr. Lamb will start a new chapter in August of 2014 when he will become the Director of Music for Trinity United Methodist Church in New Albany, IN.
+Former church music leadership positions include churches in Bloomington, Columbus, Jeffersonville, New Albany, and Seymour in Indiana, and in Louisville, KY.
+In 2003 (and again in 2004), he was honored to be selected to perform as the Conference Organist for the South Indiana Annual Conference of the United Methodist Church, and he has presented guest organ recitals in Arkansas, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Kentucky, Louisiana, Massachusetts, Michigan, Minnesota, Missouri, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Washington, West Virginia, Wisconsin, Washington, D.C., and in Vancouver, Canada.
+Concert engagements in Europe have included presentations in Great Britain, Germany, Austria, and France, playing the historic Cavaille-Coll organs at the historic churches of St. Augustin and La Trinite in Paris and also the recently refurbished VonBeckerath Organ in the American Church in Paris.
+Concert engagements in 2014 include appearances in Indiana, Kentucky, Georgia, New York and in Turin, Italy.

 Dr. Lamb is happy to count over twenty years experience as a school music administrator and choral director.
 Beginning his career as the Choral Director at Charlestown High School and Charlestown Middle School in Charlestown, IN, he then continued in public education as the Director of Choral Music for the Seymour Community Schools, in Seymour, Indiana.
 Currently, Dr. Lamb is the adjunct instructor of music at Indiana University/Purdue University at Columbus.